Professor-Seal/GP_Learning_Journal/README.md

 However, the game still didn't spawn the projectiles.
 I managed to fix this problem by creating an If statement in the Update function.
 But this created a new issue where the enemy moves along the negative Z axis.
 This problem was fixed when I added movement to the projectile but this created its own bug.

 The bug was when the enemy shot the projectile at the player, the enemy rotated on its x, y and z axis.
 To fix this I set the spawn point of the projectile to be outside of the enemy.

+An bug that occured later was that the projectile would not kill/ do damage to the player when it collides with them.
+To fix this I changed the OnTriggerEnter function to the OnCollisionEnter function.